S-Corp 60/40 Rule Is a Myth — What IRS Looks At

 What the IRS actually looks at

-Instead of a formula, the IRS evaluates each situation based on the nine factors from Fact Sheet 2008-25.
+Instead of a formula, the IRS evaluates each situation based on the nine factors from Fact Sheet FS-2008-25.
 We walk through all nine in detail in The Nine IRS Factors for Reasonable Compensation.
 The short version:

 Your actual duties and how you spend your time.
 The IRS wants to know what you do, not just that you own the business.
 If you spend 30% of your time on bookkeeping, 25% on sales, 20% on operations, and 25% on client delivery, each of those tasks has a market value.
 That's a fundamentally different analysis than applying a percentage to your P&L.